The Fossil Fuel Industry Hid the Truth about Its Funding of Fracking Research

 For example, a 2009 study by Penn State researchers found that a tax on natural gas production in Pennsylvania would harm the state’s economy.
 The study received funding from the Marcellus Shale Coalition’s predecessor, the Marcellus Shale Committee, and the final report failed to disclose that the study’s lead author had ties to the oil and gas industry.

-In 2012, that same author was funded by the Marcellus Shale Coalition to conduct a study for the Shale Resources and Society Institute, an industry-funded initiative at the State University of New York at Buffalo.
+In 2012, that same author co-wrote a study for the Shale Resources and Society Institute, an initiative at the State University of New York at Buffalo that was shuttered in response to an investigation into whether it was funded by the oil and gas industry.
 The study stated that regulations had made unconventional oil and gas development safer in Pennsylvania, and concludes that fracking could therefore be done safely in New York.
 The report falsely claims that fracking-related water pollution in Pennsylvania had declined in recent years, and it borrows entire passages from a different report without proper citation.
 The report also fails to reveal that the authors had close ties to the oil and gas industry, and had regularly received funding for their studies from the Marcellus Shale Coalition.
 (SUNY Buffalo closed the institute after a group of faculty and students called for an inquiry into the improper relationship between some of its professors and the natural gas industry.)

 These relationships between industry and universities were formed at a time when it was especially important for the fossil fuel industry to heed the best available independent science as it navigated new energy territory and attendant regulatory burdens in New York and Pennsylvania.
 Instead, the industry has too often used its relationships with these universities to further a clear science agenda that has resulted in the deception of regulators and the public about the actual impacts of fracking to the environment, public health, and economy.